 Once the coffin is lowered, the priest may say a few final words to bring the service to a close.
 It’s common for people to remain at the graveside and offer words of sympathy to the person’s friends and relatives.

-At a non-religious funeral
+At a non-religious committal service

 Non-religious funeral committals have a different purpose to Christian committals.
 Because they don’t include religious elements, they’re more about remembering the person and giving people the chance to say a last goodbye.